 Obviously, there are numerous aggravating and mitigating factors that will ultimately determine the sentence in your DUI case, or whether it gets tossed out.

 In raising an amicable DUI defense, attorneys tend to question numerous points surrounding your charge, then attack the veracity of all activity leading up to the pullover, the tests, and arrest.
 Let us examine three possible defenses to driving under the influence in Indiana.

-Inaccuracies in breathalyzer
+Inaccuracies in Breathalyzer

 The state leaves no defense of the score related to when the last drink was consumed, which would lead any reasonable person to conclude that this would be relevant in calculating the result of something like an Intox EC/IR II breath analysis.

-There are many known mechanical flaws in breathalyzer machines, many of which point to the method of calibration and accuracy of final reading.
+There are many known mechanical flaws in breathalyzer machines, many of which point to the method of calibration and accuracy of the final reading.
 Unfortunately, the police and other government agencies leave no options for people to question the validity of results used by the state to prosecute cases of operating a motor vehicle while intoxicated.
-May seem like a conspiracy theory, but the defense has every right to question the accuracy of testing procedures.
+It may seem like a conspiracy theory, but the defense has every right to question the accuracy of testing procedures.

 In most counties across Indiana, you are often found guilty in advance whether you submit to a breathalyzer test or not.
 The state may use your refusal to submit to an imperfect testing medium to charge and convict you with a crime, often expecting your DUI defense attorneys to never object.

 By far the best scheme police turn to when seeking DUI arrests is sitting outside of bars at closing time, many times out of plain sight.
 Some may concur that a good portion of DUI arrests occur after 2:00 AM and after the 25th of the month, although exact data validating that statement is not easy to acquire.